costs-to-expect/api/README.md

 `v3/summary/resource-types/{resource_type_id}/items`.

-Review the OPTIONS request for each summary route to see the supported parameters, these should largely match the matching non-summary route.
+Review the OPTIONS request for each summary route to see the supported parameters, these should largely match the non-summary route.

 | HTTP Verb(s) | Route                                                                               |
 |:-------------|:------------------------------------------------------------------------------------|